TechinMama/RecipeForADisaster/README.md

 # Recipe For A Disaster
 Recipe for a Disaster is a small recipe manager application, fundamentally built with C++ language and object-oriented programming.
 The goal is to build a functionable application that reads and stores recipes from a file passed.
 Currently attempting to implement JSON logic.
-Ideally there should exist functionality to enter a recipe via a website.
+Ideally, there should exist functionality to enter a recipe via a website.
 This should help to improve concepts such as data management, file handling, and user interaction.

 ## Learning Outcomes
 -	Develop knowledge of object-oriented programming through class design.